aws-samples/amazon-serverless-datalake-workshop/instructions.md

 12. The crawler will go into *Starting* to *Stopping* to *Ready* sate
 13. Once the crawler is in *Ready* state, from left hand menu select **Databases**
 14. From **Databases** page select *weblogs* database and select **Tables in weblogs** link.
 You should see two tables `useractvity` and `userprofile` listed.
-15. From **Tables** page, select `useractvity` table and explore the table definition that glue crawler created.
+15. From **Tables** page, select `useractivity` table and explore the table definition that glue crawler created.
 16. From **Tables** page, select `userprofile` table and explore the table definition that glue crawler created.